rjsears/simple_network_scanner/README.md

 The scanner uses 20 parallel threads by default.
 If scanning across a slow network or VPN, results may take longer.

 ### No hostnames showing
-Reverse DNS lookups depend on your DNS server having PTR records for the scanned IPs.
-If no PTR record exists, `-` is displayed.
+Hostname resolution first checks `/etc/hosts` for a matching IP, then falls back to reverse DNS lookups.
+If neither has an entry for the IP, `-` is displayed.
+Make sure your `/etc/hosts` file has entries or your DNS server has PTR records configured.

 ### Rich library not found
 Make sure you have installed the Rich library: